robwco/workshop-marketing/confirmation.md

 3. **Sign up for my lead-gen service**<br> Customers of my premium lead-gen service get the referral email as part of their subscription.
 [Go here for more details.](/leads)

+On Fridays, I send projects out.
+These projects come directly to me and are sometimes available nowhere else so they're high value.
+I monitor them to make sure they're high-quality with realistic budgets and timeframes.

 That's it.
-Those are the only ways to join the referral newsletter.
+That's how you can join the referral newsletter.
 This small hurdle keeps the entire thing awesome and personal.

 If you don't have a project or client to refer right now, no worries!
 Now that you're a part of the Workshop mailing list, you can join anytime in the future.